 Are you interested in joining Delta Tau Delta?
 We have a lot of information to offer that will help you in your decision.
 Check the calendar, you are invited to any of our events, and feel free contact us if you have any questions.

+Joining Delta Tau DeltaBecoming a Delt is based on a decision made by the chapter.
+The chapter makes the decision based on academics, personality, and knowledge of the person.
+If the prospective member has a bad attitude and poor grades, chances are that he is not the type of guy that would make a good Delt.
+Once the chapter decides that a person is qualified, the prospective member is given a bid card.
 A bid card is a formal invitation to join a fraternity.
 When a prospective member is given a bid card by a member, we use the card to say that we have reserved a place for you in the next semester in our house.
 When you sign a bid card we take it as your word that you will join this house.
 We believe that a bid card is a serious step towards joining Delta Tau Delta and anyone who signs a bid card must not have any second guesses.
 You should get all of your questions answered before signing a bid card.

+What You Should KnowBefore joining Delta Tau Delta you should know a few things.
+All new members are expected to participate in weekly new member meetings.
+The purpose of these meetings are to learn about what it means to be a Delt, as well as some of our local and national history.
+The meetings are short and will in no way interfere with school work.
 Also, each new member class works together on a new member class project of their choice.
 In order to complete the project, the class raises money during alumni events.
 In addition to these activities, new members will make a personal paddle (these are purely for historical tradition), and a new member class paddle, as well as a class caduceus.
 All other work, such as house cleaning and philanthropy work, is shared by all members of Delta Tau Delta equally and fairly.

 Our Stance on HazingThere should be no questions as to where Delta Tau Delta stands on the subject of hazing.
 No one in their right mind can possibly find anything that is beneficial in the violation of another’s physical or mental well-being or personal dignity.
 Still, isolated incidents still occur from time to time and raise doubts about fraternities and their activites.
 At Delta Tau Delta, we find hazing unthinkable.
 It is the antithesis of brotherhood, a mockery of both our ideals and values, and a complete misrepresentation of the experiences obtained from fraternity life.